-4.3.7 The CCR in PPs
+4.4.7 The CCR in PPs

 Let us turn to the CCR when it occurs in a PP. In this section, we will also investigate similarities between the CCR and case-agreeing reciprocals, looking specifically at Icelandic, which we have shown in previous sections to be very similar to the CCR.
-We also discuss an additional language in Lezgian (Haspelmath 1993) near the end of this section, which differs from both Telugu and Icelandic in interesting ways.
-This addition is admittedly a little sketchier since we were unable to collect data first-hand from this language, but we include it here since our analysis makes strong (hence falsifiable) predictions about the language, and these predictions can taken up in subsequent work.

 What is interesting about the CCR in PPs in Telugu is that the postposition appears to intervene between the base and the intensifier.
-A relevant example is repeated in (140).
+A relevant example is repeated in (135).